Hold Everything (TV series)

-Hold Everything is an Australian television series which aired 1961 on Melbourne station HSV-7.
-A variety series, it was hosted by Peter Colville and aired at 9:30PM on Thursdays, facing tough competition from the popular In Melbourne Tonight on GTV-9.
+Hold Everything is an Australian television series which aired in 1961 on Melbourne station HSV-7.
+A variety series, it was hosted by Peter Colville and aired at 9:30PM on Thursdays.
+It was facing tough competition from the popular In Melbourne Tonight on GTV-9.
 The series was produced at the Fitzroy Teletheatre.

 After the series ended, some of the game show elements were retained in a new series titled Merry-Go-Round.